lfpareja/lfpareja.github.io/_pages/home.md

 **I'm a physical oceanographer working on coastal ocean dynamics and air-sea interaction.**
 ---
-I work in the Department of Marine and Coastal Sciences at Rutgers University.
-In Fall 2204, I co-teach Numerical Modeling of the Ocean and Atmosphere I (nMOA)
+I'm an Assistant Research Professor in the Department of Marine and Coastal Sciences at Rutgers University.
+I co-teach Numerical Modeling of the Ocean and Atmosphere I (nMOA).

+My research focuses on Coastal Ocean Dynamics and Air-Sea Interaction.

 ---
 Ph.D.
 Physical Oceanography, Rutgers University